gustavovalverde/eth-private-network/README.md

 > [!WARNING]
 > Right now, Kurtosis is best suited for loca/dev/testing use cases and simplifying onboarding to a distributed app.
 It's missing some features fto use it as a production deployment or infrastructure management tool.

-And

-> [!NOTE]
-> If you are looking to deploy a private Ethereum network in a production environment (or public Dev/Testnet networks), you should consider using Helm or other tools that are more focused for this purpose.
-Consider using https://github.com/ethpandaops/template-devnets or https://github.com/ethpandaops/ethereum-helm-charts

 ## Understanding Kurtosis and the Ethereum Package